divaprotocol/oracles/README.md

 * Mumbai: https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-mumbai
 * Polygon: n/a
 * Mainnet: n/a

+The DIVA subgraph includes additional information that cannot be obained via `getPoolParameters`.
+In particular, it stores the challenger address as well as the value proposed by the challenger in the Challenge entity.

 ## Submit final reference value
 Data providers can submit their final reference asset value directly to DIVA by calling the following function: